Spiraea japonica 'var. alpina'

 A versatile garden detail shrub with showy flat-topped clusters of pink flowers in early summer and tiny fine-textured foliage; forms a dense, compact mound, beautiful used in masses or as a groundcover; needs full sun and well-drained soil

 Daphne Spirea is bathed in stunning clusters of pink flowers at the ends of the branches from late spring to early summer.
-It has bluish-green foliage throughout the season.
+It has bluish-green deciduous foliage.
 The tiny serrated pointy leaves turn an outstanding coppery-bronze in the fall.
-The fruit is not ornamentally significant.

 Daphne Spirea is a multi-stemmed deciduous shrub with a more or less rounded form.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.